-Description about Map :-Africa is the world's second-largest continent and the second most-populous continent as well.
-Covering an area of 11,668,599 sq miles, Africa has 54 countries including Algeria, Libya, Egypt, Sudan, Chad, Niger, Mali, Congo, Ethiopia, Tanzania, Angola, Namibia, Zimbabwe, Zambia, Botswana, and South Africa.
+Africa is the world's second largest continent and the second most populous continent as well.
+Covering an area of 11,668,599 sq miles, Africa has 54 countries including Algeria, Libya, Egypt, Sudan, Chad, Niger, Mali, Congo, Ethiopia, Tanzania, Angola, Namibia, Zimbabwe, Zambia, Botswana, South Africa and more.
 The continent is bordered by the South Atlantic Ocean to the south west and the Mediterranean Sea to the north.
-The Map of Africa also points out the significant landforms including the Sahara Desert region, the Great Rift Valley, the Libyan Desert, and the Kalahari Desert.
+The Africa Map also points out the significant landforms including the Sahara Desert region, the Great Rift Valley, the Libyan Desert and the Kalahari Desert.
 Among the many rivers that flow across the continent, River Nile is very significant.
-Other important rivers are River Congo, River Orange, and River Ubangi.
+Other important rivers are River Congo, River Orange and River Ubangi.

 More Africa Maps

 Over one billion people inhabit Africa.
 Over 2,000 languages are spoken in Africa (according to UNESCO), and you'd be hard pressed to find a more ethnically diverse land.

 The earliest history of Africa goes back millennia, when early life-forms roamed the Earth.
 It was only around 3300 BC that ancient civilizations, like that of Egypt came into existence.
 Most of the northern African coastline was also under the control of Roman Empire during its heyday.
 Islam started to expand in the continent by about seventh century AD and to this day remains a major religion in Africa.